robin-raymond/zax.io/flow-control.md

 ### `if`

+The `if` statement tests a condition and if `true` executes the code that follows, or `if` `false` then skips the code and proceeds to execute the code following the `else` if present.

 The flow control statement(s) following an `if` or `else` condition must either continue on the following line or must be encapsulated inside a scope.

 ````zax